nculwell/MathStudy/Analysis.md

 - Schramm, *Introduction to Real Analysis* ([Dover](https://smile.amazon.com/dp/0486469131))

   Schramm begins with a section on how to write proofs.
 What's really notable about the rest of the book is that he discusses how a number of major theorems of real analysis are essentially equivalent, and he shows you how to establish this equivalence.
 He wraps up by constructing the real number system via Dedekind cuts, which is a sensible transition to a book like Rudin that begins with Dedekind cuts.
+There are so many problems in this book that it can almost be considered a problem book.

 - Ross, *Elementary Analysis: The Theory of Calculus* ([2e](https://smile.amazon.com/dp/1461462703/), [1e](https://smile.amazon.com/dp/038790459X))